s8sg/goshnix/README.md

 ```

 ### How it works
-For each of the API, one or multiple unix cmds gets executed over ssh to the targeted host.
+For each of the API, one or multiple unix commands gets executed over ssh to the targeted host.

 ### Lisence
 MIT